 How to prepare and roast the turkey with gluten-free stuffing

 Buying a Turkey: First, decide whether you will have a fresh turkey or thaw a frozen one.
-Also, you will need the size of the turkey for the guests you anticipate.
-I usually like to purchase a larger turkey, as I believe there is better value for the dollar due to the bones being almost the same size.
+Additionally, you will need to determine the size of the turkey based on the number of guests you anticipate.
+I usually prefer to purchase a larger turkey, as I believe it offers better value for the dollar due to the bones being almost the same size.
 When you estimate 1.5 lbs. serving per guest or slightly higher, this will accommodate having plenty of leftovers.

-Note: Make sure you read all the ingredients on the turkey or confirm with your butcher before purchasing that the TURKEY is GLUTEN-FREE.
-These days, some turkeys come already stuffed with wheat dressing and/or seasoned with possibly gluten-containing ingredients.
+Note: Ensure you read all the ingredients on the turkey or confirm with your butcher that the turkey is gluten-free before purchasing.
+These days, some turkeys come already stuffed with wheat dressing and/or seasoned with ingredients that may contain gluten.

-Note: *the oven temperature determines Roasting Time.
-I do things a little; differently.
+Note: *The oven temperature determines Roasting Time.
+I do things a little differently.
 I usually start the turkey out at 400℉.
 Oven.
 I let it roast for an hour, then turn the oven down to 325℉.
 I think this helps sear in the juices and makes for a browner turkey.
 I cover the turkey so that it will slowly simmer all the way through and remain moist.
 Check the turkey periodically.
-Once the turkey is done, the juices will run clear when stuck deep with a fork near the thigh area.
+Once the turkey is done, the juices will run clear when a fork is inserted deep into the thigh area.
 I let the turkey rest for an hour while the potatoes cook and other things are done.

 When to do what?

-Whenever I plan on a crowd for a holiday dinner, I plan well ahead of time.
+Whenever I plan a crowd for a holiday dinner, I plan well in advance.
 As mentioned above, there are so many other details and variables to consider.
 Regarding the meal, though, here is a basic rule of thumb for when to do what.

 Whatever happens, roll with it.
-Smile, nod, be gracious, and plan little escapes to the laundry room where no one will come looking for you, and you can take a breath.
-When you are rested, you will wake up and feel good about it, and who knows what foibles will create the most incredible memories to laugh about later?
+Smile, nod, be gracious, and plan little escapes to the laundry room, where no one will come looking for you, and you can take a breath.
+Or take a nap if you can.
+You will wake up and feel good about it, and who knows what foibles will create the most incredible memories to laugh about later?

 Roast Turkey with Gluten-Free Stuffing and Spiced Rub